ShubraChowdhury/AzureMLCapstone/README.md

 - norm_macro_recall 0.7281469559290512
 - AUC_micro 0.9290838330968461
 - f1_score_micro 0.8199899776775545

+I have restricted the experiment time out to 20 minutes as this was my sixth try and I was loosing the opportuniny to complete the project, in an ideal scenerio I will increase experiment time at the same time will increase number of cross validation.
+Model was trained on very small dataset which couldnt explore the full potential, i could have extrapolate data using multiple methods as resampling training data, Adaptive Synthetic,Synthetic Minority Over-sampling Technique SMOTE etc.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 ### Fig-5: AutoML experiment created